tidy-finance/website/docs/42_factor_selection_with_machine_learning.md

 ```

 What has just happened?
 In principle, exactly the same as before but instead of computing the Lasso coefficients for one industry, we did it for ten in parallel.
 The final option `seed = TRUE` is required to make the cross-validation process reproducible.
 Now, we just have to do some housekeeping and keep only variables that Lasso does *not* set to zero.
-We illustrate the results in a heat map.
+We illustrate the results in a heat map.\index{Graph!Heat map}

 ```r